sumanmukherjee03/practice-and-katas/k8s/CKA/07-kube-proxy.README.md

 `kubectl get pods -n kube-system | grep kube-proxy`

-When deployed via kubeadm, kube-proxy is deployed as a daemonset so that it runs on every node.
+When deployed via kubeadm, kube-proxy is in fact deployed as a daemonset so that it runs on every node.

 `kubectl get daemonset kube-proxy -n kube-system`